 - Sadly Mythtaken: Culhwch and Olwen refers to Modron as Mabon's father.
 Modron is his mother, with his father being uncertain, though people think that his father's name was Mellt (blending him with another Mabon mentioned in Arthurian mythology.)

 - Satan is Good: A downplayed example in "Black Fox."
-While the devil isn`t exactly good, he`s a harmless prankster unlike the Complete Monster he is in The Bible.
+While the devil isn't exactly good, he's only a harmless prankster.

 - Speak of the Devil: In Black Fox, a fox hunter frustrated with the lack of quarry remarks that he would chase the Devil himself if he were there, with predictable results.